Jompra/Celebrity-Lookalike/README.md

 ## Introduction

 This react app was created for my second General Assembly project.
-This project was completed hackathon style in 48 hrs with [Eleanor Byass](https://github.com/ebyass "Eleanor's Github").
-The project is deployed with Netlify here.
+This project was completed hackathon style in 48 hours with [Eleanor Byass](https://github.com/ebyass "Eleanor's Github").
+The project is deployed with Netlify.
 This app was great fun so please feel free to have a go [here](https://find-your-celebrity-lookalike.netlify.app "Clebrity Lookalike Generator")

 * [Introduction](##Introduction)
 * [Contents](##Contents)